ukwa/domain-crawler/README.md

 This repo contains the code required to operate the UKWA domain crawler.
 Each year's code is intended to be collected here - the current and only year recorded here currently is 2024, in the `aws_dc2024/` directory.
 The instructions below are expected to be followed within the year directory - all command lines below will need to be amended to match the actual, corresponding files.
 The code below are using the DC2024 values as examples.

 Prior to beginning the setup of the domain crawler, ensure that the `domain-crawler-config` repo is available.
-Our standard path for this is `~/github/domain-crawler-config/`.
+Our standard path for production is `~/github/domain-crawler-config/`, but can be specified for local and/or development.
 The information within this repo should be checked to ensure it is accurate and appropriate for this domain crawl.

 Before running the deploy script: